kaibakker/ipfs-ethereum-log/README.md

 #### Solidity Implementation:

-The append only log is a doubly linked list.
+The append-only log is a doubly linked list.
 Each node in the list is a mapping from ```<key> name => <struct> IPFS``` where ```IPFS``` is a struct memory block containing the ipfs hash of the repository and any other desired meta information.

 ## Consensus

 Consensus is maintained by the Ethereum blockchain.
 This is currently using a PoW scheme but could one day be using another such as PoS.
 PoW chains like bitcoin and ethereum have been long describe as eventually consistent as it appears that miners forking and agreeing on the correct new blocks to add looks eventual.
-There have been ideas put forth recently that argue that we get more of a strong consistency from blockchains as reording of orphan blocks and forks probabily won't happen outside of the last six blocks.
+There have been ideas put forth recently that argue that we get more of a strong consistency from blockchains as recording of orphan blocks and forks probably won't happen outside of the last six blocks.

-So with a decently strong consistency garuntee clients will agree upon the current head of the state of the application.
-With a log data structure built around communtitve CRDT properties, we can be sure that all updates will make it to all nodes in a fairly quick mannor (the block time / confirmation times of the blockchain used).
+So with a decently strong consistency guarantee clients will agree upon the current head of the state of the application.
+With a log data structure built around community CRDT properties, we can be sure that all updates will make it to all nodes in a fairly quick manner (the block time / confirmation times of the blockchain used).

 ## Challenges
   - blockchain scalability (tx / s)